SebasFelipeRA/sebastianriveraportfolio/README.md

 ## 🚀 Projects

 ### 🔍 Autonomous Vehicle Perception System
-- **Description**: Developed a road and sidewalk segmentation module using YOLOP on NVIDIA Jetson Orin as part of a vehicle autonomy initiative.
-Integrated GNSS and ROS to enhance localization and safety for fleet vehicles.
+- **Description**:  This Master’s-level engineering project focused on solving real-world challenges in collaboration with community partners in the Greater Toronto Area (GTA).
+We developed a road and sidewalk segmentation system using YOLOP on NVIDIA Jetson Orin to enhance autonomous navigation and pedestrian safety.
+The project spanned two academic terms and involved structured planning, technical implementation, and public impact considerations.
+Project coordination, planning milestones, and stakeholder engagement were managed using Microsoft Teams, while final deliverables and presentations were developed using Microsoft PowerPoint
+Below are links to the final technical report and project poster.
 - **Key Features**:
   - Real-time segmentation of road environments
   - Edge deployment on Jetson with GNSS and ROS integration
-- **Tech Stack**: Python, YOLOP, ROS, NVIDIA Jetson Orin, GNSS
+- **Tech Stack**: Python, YOLOP, ROS, NVIDIA Jetson Orin, GNSS, Microsoft Teams, PowerPoint
 - **Links**:
   - [GitHub Repository](#)
   - [Live Demo / Video](#)